-A. The following debt management policies shall be used to provide the general framework for planning and reviewing debt proposals.
+- A. The following debt management policies shall be used to provide the general framework for planning and reviewing debt proposals.
 The City recognizes that there are no absolute rules or easy formulas that can substitute for a thorough review of all information affecting the City 's debt position.
-Debt decisions should be the result of deliberate consideration of all factors involved.

-B. The City of Grand Island will use debt financing when it is appropriate.
-It shall be judged appropriate only when the following conditions exist:

-1) When non-continuous capital improvements are desired.

-2) When it can be determined that future citizen's will receive a benefit from the improvement.

-C. The City may use short-term borrowing (Notes) to finance operating needs as a bridge between maturity dates of long term investments, but reasonable forecasting should minimize this need.
+Debt decisions should be the result of deliberate consideration of all factors involved including but not limited to life expectancy of capital improvement and/or expansion. - B. The City of Grand Island will use debt financing when it is appropriate.
+It shall be judged appropriate only when the following conditions exist: - 1) When non-continuous capital improvements are desired. - 2) When it can be determined that future citizen's will receive a benefit from the improvement and/or expansion. - C. The City may use short-term borrowing (Notes) to finance operating needs as a bridge between maturity dates of long term investments, but reasonable forecasting should minimize this need.
 However, interim financing in anticipation of a definite fixed source of revenue such as property taxes, an authorized but unsold bond issue, or a grant is acceptable.
-Such tax, bond or grant anticipation notes and warrants shall not:

-1) Have maturities greater than 2 1/2 years;

-2) Be rolled over for a period greater than one year; or

-3) Be issued solely on the expectation that interest rates will decline from current levels.
+Such tax, bond or grant anticipation notes and warrants shall not: - 1) Have maturities greater than 2 1/2 years; - 2) Be rolled over for a period greater than one year; or - 3) Be issued solely on the expectation that interest rates will decline from current levels.